rambasnet/Kattis-Demos-Testing/README.md

 # C++

--   open a terminal/cmd prompt
+-   open a terminal on Mac/Linus and cmd prompt on Windows
 -   change working directory to a problem folder, e.g.
     ```
     $ cd cold